 - Use cases: How a product is utilized by the end customer is critical.
 This goes beyond hard features like specifying a microprocessor or number of USB interfaces.
 Use cases focus on things like: How long must the battery last between charges?
 What operations are most critical, and what can be turned off if needed?
 Will the product be used in harsh environments?
 Use case definition is critical to defining requirements and assuring the product will meet user needs.

 - Requirements: In addition to use cases, the hard requirements define the product.
 This includes things like electronics (e.g. ARM processor, USB, Wi-Fi, Bluetooth, GPS), software (e.g. operating system like Linux, Android, or RTOS), user interface (display, touchscreen, buttons, or switches), packaging (including look/feel), ruggedness, and more.

 - Product life span: The length of time the product must be manufactured and supported for repair is critical.
-Some parts, such as certain types of microprocessors and displays, are often manufactured at very high volumes for short periods of time (perhaps up to two years) and then become unavailable.
-Other microprocessors and displays are available for much longer periods of time, perhaps 5 to 10 years or more.
+Some parts, such as certain types of microprocessors and displays, are often manufactured at very high volumes for short periods of time (perhaps just several years) and then become unavailable.
+Other microprocessors and displays are available for much longer periods of time, perhaps 10 to 15 years or more.
 Knowing the product life span upfront directly impacts part selection, design effort, supply chain stability, and product sell price.